 Lou Williams Tears ACL, Out For The Season

-Atlanta Hawks star sixth man, Lou Williams, will be out for this season after suffering a season-ending right knee injury during a 94-89 loss to the Nets on Friday night.
+Atlanta Hawks star, Lou Williams, will be out for this season after suffering a season-ending right knee injury during a 94-89 loss to the Nets on Friday night.

 — Atlanta Hawks (@ATLHawks) January 19, 2013